-The town's present bus interchange between the Cooperative store car park and Tods Piece is said by many to be inadequate and poorly located.
+The town's present bus interchange between the Cooperative store car park and Tod's Piece is said by many to be inadequate and poorly located.
 An architectural review of the locality proposes one possible solution.
-Removal of the footpath on one side and a re-designation of the nearby Tods Piece footpath as the main footpath.
+Removal of the footpath on one side and a re-designation of the nearby Tod's Piece footpath as the main footpath.
+Such work would require the support of the 'Fields in Trust' Trustees.

 A widening of the road then becomes possible with a new recess created to access buses and the town's heritage trail.
 Such work would create the beginning of a new attractive bus interchange which could be linked to new cycle parking and the proposed new cycle paths.
 An improved pedestrian crossing, perhaps a widened, raised table, could then provide a safer route for walkers and cyclists between the town centre and Tods Piece.
 Landscaping of the surrounding area including the boundary of the Coop car park could, with Coop cooperation, result in a safer and much better looking bus interchange.

-Policy UPP TH8/P1 - Transport - Coach Stop
+Proposal 9 - Transport - Coach Stop